HenriqueMorato/bugle_app/README.md

 - [ ] Better API Standardization
 - [ ] Content could be and HTML page, audio, and other types
+- [ ] Better role separation of routes

 ## API Doc

 To consume the API first you need to create an Admin or User and log in